jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

     query=Query, types=[RestaurantNode]
 )
 ```
-To query the list of restaurants we execute `POST` request and determine which fields we would like to get (we still have `up` field in our schema, but it is not necessary for us now, so we don't query it) using the same `/graphql` endpoint:
+To query the list of restaurants we execute a `POST` request and determine which fields we would like to get (we still have the `up` field in our schema, but it is not necessary for us now, so we don't query it) using the same `/graphql` endpoint:
 ![graphql_restaurants.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640121499402/JmhB1jKw-.png)

 ## Command
 We have seen how to query objects using both REST and GraphQL.
-In the following section I would like to present how to modify data.
-To make it happen, the domain model was enriched by adding `Table`, `TableBooking` and `User` entities.
+In the following section, I would like to present how to modify data.
+To make it happen, the domain model was enriched by adding `Table`, `TableBooking`, and `User` entities.
 ```python
 # models.py
 from datetime import datetime